-This class is a comprehensive introduction to data analysis with the Python programming language.
+This class is a comprehensive introduction to Python for Data Analysis and Visualization.
 This class targets people who have some basic knowledge of programming and want to take it to the next level.
-It introduces how to work with different data structures in Python and covers the most popular data analytics and visualization modules, including numpy, scipy, pandas, matplotlib, and seaborn.
+It introduces how to work with different data structures in Python and covers the most popular Python data analysis and visualization modules, including numpy, scipy, pandas, matplotlib, and seaborn.
 We use Ipython notebook to demonstrate the results of codes and change codes interactively throughout the class.

 Unit 1: Introduction to Python

 Python is a high-level programming language.
 You will learn the basic syntax and data structures in Python.
 We demonstrate and run codes within Ipython notebook, which is a great tool providing a robust and productive environment for interactive and exploratory computing.